BancroftSchoolOpenSource/LetsPrintRobots-Courseware/makeChainMail.md

 5 x Riser Blocks

-Use the allign tool to allign the cross block to the first Edg block
+Use the allign tool to allign the cross block to the first Edge block

 Group the Alligned edge and cross block